alexwlchan/alexwlchan.net/src/_drafts/preserving-pixels-in-paris.md

 </figure>

 You had to cross an interior bridge to get from the main library area to the auditorium where the talks took place, and the space in between felt reminiscent of [The Backrooms].
-I was simultaneously fascinated and vaguely creeped out, and I'm not sure whether to be glad or disappointed that I never found out how to get down there.
+I was simultaneously fascinated and vaguely creeped out, and I'm not sure whether to be glad or disappointed that I never found out how to get down to the area below.

 <figure style="width: 450px;">
   {%